arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 = 1.6 =
 * Date: 06.January.2019
 * Tested with WordPress 5.0.2.
-* Enhancement: Improved bulk updater warning and inline documentaiton.
+* Enhancement: Improved bulk updater warning and inline documentation.
 * Bug Fix: Fixed a bug that ignored the setting for inserting image title into the post HTML.
 Thanks [@jamesryancooper](https://wordpress.org/support/topic/image-title-being-inserted-even-with-checkbox-unselected/)

 = 1.5 =